Everything starts with an egg – a fertilized egg!

 At the Chicken Farm

-Chicken farmers follow strict on-farm food safety and animal care programs.
+Registered chicken farmers follow the Raised by a Canadian Farmer national on-farm programs.
+These mandatory programs include food safety, animal care, and sustainability.
 Every farm is audited annually to ensure their records, practices, and facilities continue to meet the program standards.
 The penalties for not meeting the standards can be severe, including losing the right to raise chicken.
 Manitoba chicken farmers are committed to raising top quality birds.

 Meat chickens are raised in large, specially designed barns.
-These barns are heated and ventilated to provide the proper temperature, humidity and air circulation.
+These barns are heated and ventilated to provide the proper temperature, humidity, and air quality.
 Farmers continually monitor feed systems, waterlines, heating, ventilation, humidity and other environmental levels to ensure the birds are comfortable and stress-free.
-Barn systems are computerized and most are programmed to send information and alerts right to the farmer’s cell phone.
+Barn systems are computerized and most are programmed to send information and alerts straight to the farmer’s mobile device.

 Raising chickens indoors keeps them safe from predators and helps prevent illness.
 It also means farmers can raise chickens year-round, even during Manitoba’s cold winters.

 Meat chickens are free-run birds.
 This means they are not kept in cages.
 They roam freely throughout the barn on a floor covered by soft, dry straw.
-Fresh, clean water and feed are always available and the chickens are free to eat whenever they are hungry.
+Fresh, clean water and feed are always available and the chickens are free to eat whenever they’re hungry.

 After each flock, the barn and equipment are thoroughly cleaned.
 Barns are then left empty a week before a new flock arrives.
 Clean barns, and the downtime between flocks, helps keep the chickens healthy.